-Anyone who wants to get up to speed quickly with Writer will find this book valuable.
+Anyone who wants to get started quickly with Writer will find this book valuable.
 You may be new to word processing software, or you may be familiar with another office suite.

 What's in this book?

 This book introduces the main features of Writer, the word processor component of LibreOffice, and provides instructions for their use.